purescript/purescript-ordered-collections/README.md

     singleton :: forall a.
 String -> a -> StrMap a

+    size :: forall a.
+StrMap a -> Number

     toList :: forall a.
 StrMap a -> [Tuple String a]

     union :: forall a.
 StrMap a -> StrMap a -> StrMap a